oddsflowai-team/oddsflow-transparency/README.md

 - Mirror: Hugging Face (Oddsflow-team/oddsflow-transparency)
 - Purpose: verification rules + schemas + sample logs for post-match auditability
 - Version: see changelog/ or latest commit hash

+## Cite this
+If you reference this pack in research or reporting, please use `CITATION.cff` in this repository.

 ## Official links
 - Website: https://www.oddsflow.ai
 - Verification hub: https://www.oddsflow.ai/verification